iamsiriil/sc_musicengine/README.md

 ## Chord Symbol Aliases

 There's a chord symbol detection system implemented on top of the verbose syntax system.
-MusicEngine, when parsing a chord symbol will first check an aliases dictionary to see if it finds a match, if not it will parse the degrees.
+MusicEngine, when parsing a chord symbol, will first check the aliases dictionary to see if it finds a match, if not it will parse the degrees.
 A list of recognized symbols can be find in the projects [wiki](https://github.com/iamsiriil/sc_musicengine/wiki/Chord-Symbols).

 ## Validity Tests